SmoAhl/mqtt-tester/README.md

-# Internal-rnd
+# mqtt-tester
-projects that we have done for Contrasec's internal use
+tester project we have done for Contrasec's internal use.